bengroneman/utils/Vim/README.md

 ```
 cp plugins.vim ~/.vim/plugins.vim
 ```
-Then you'll want to hop inside of vim.
-And precede to run the following commands:
+Then you'll need to source your vimrc, and install those plugins.
 ```
 :source ~/.vimrc
 ```